PaperMC/docs/docs/paper/dev/api/scheduler.md

 #### Asynchronous tasks (off the main thread)

-Asynchronous tasks are tasks that are executed on separate threads, therefore will not affect your server's performance.
+Asynchronous tasks are tasks that are executed on separate threads, therefore will not directly affect your server's performance.

 :::warning